-The Tecumseh Centre for Aboriginal Research and Education offers a Certificate in Aboriginal Adult Education.
+The Faculty of Education offers a Certificate in Aboriginal Adult Education.
 This program is designed to enhance the abilities of individuals working with, or aspiring to work with Aboriginal adult populations in a variety of educational/training contexts.

 The Certificate in Aboriginal Adult Education allows those persons who are working in related fields who are not interested in pursuing a degree an opportunity to complete the certificate.
 The certificate is awarded upon successful completion of five education credits with a minimum overall average of 60 percent.

 Courses are taken on a part-time basis, in sequence, one course per session.
 It requires five sessions of study to complete the five core courses in Aboriginal Adult Education.

 Each is a full university undergraduate credit course of 72 hours in duration.

 Courses are offered face-to-face at venues across the province.